Boundforearth/Meet/README.md

 3) Specify number of events.
 4) Use the app when offline.
 5) Add an app shortcut to the home screen.
-6^ View a chart showing the number of upcoming events by city.
+6) View a chart showing the number of upcoming events by city.

 ## User Stories & Secnarios

-1)	Show/Hide an Event’s Details - As a user, I should be able to expand or collapse data about events so that I can easily get more info on only the events I am interested in.
+1. Show/Hide an Event’s Details - As a user, I should be able to expand or collapse data about events so that I can easily get more info on only the events I am interested in.

-  a)	Scenario 1: An event element is collapsed by default
+  a.
+Scenario 1: An event element is collapsed by default
-    i)	Given: The main page is loaded ii)	When: The user is looking through events iii)	Then: The  event’s details will be collapsed
+    i.
+Given: The main page is loaded ii.
+When: The user is looking through events iii.
+Then: The  event’s details will be collapsed

   b)	Scenario 2: User can expand an event to see its details
     i)	Given: The user is looking through the events